 - USB Barcode Scanner.
 A USB Barcode Scanner is essential for those who are planning to sell large volumes of books on Amazon.
-Available from around $20, This is a low cost item which you’ll really appreciate having if you’ve ever had to spent time manually entering a large number of UPC codes into the system.
+Available from around $20, This is a low-cost item that you’ll really appreciate having if you’ve ever had to spend time manually entering a large number of UPC codes into the system.

 - Keepa.
 The Keepa is a clever add on to the Chrome browse for comparing products and prices, which is a great way to help you pay attention to your competitors and price optimization.

-The type of seller you decide to be depends on how serious you are a seller and, how much volume you expect to be selling.
+The type of seller you decide to depend on how serious you are a seller and, how much volume you expect to be selling.